case study

 BrownGreer serves as the administrator in a series of settlements to resolve claims by cities and towns, school districts, tribal nations, and individual plaintiffs against e-cigarette maker JUUL and parent company Altria alleging that the nicotine-containing product was marketed to teenagers.

-More than $600 million is being distributed among more than 1,500 government entities in a multi-year process.
+More than $1.6 billion is being distributed among more than 1,500 government entities, 7,000 personal injury claimants, and 30 tribal plaintiffs in a multi-year process.
 BrownGreer is responsible for all aspects of ensuring those funds reach those entities in a timely manner and in accordance with all deadlines set by the agreements.
 We regularly report on progress to all parties involved, including the relevant law firms, entities, and the Court.

 Complete Solutions for Complex Claims